-You may already be deep into your holiday shopping here on Covet Dance and wondering what these new lip balms are all about.
+You may already be wondering what these new lip balms are all about.
 After all, the French word "Merde" literally translates to "poop!"
 Keep reading to find out why this word is important in the dance world and how these lip balms make the perfect gifts for your ballet besties.

 There are two origin stories behind the meaning of this funny French word for dancers.
 In 19th century Paris, patrons of the Paris Opera Ballet would arrive in horse drawn carriages.
 When the horses "did their business" in front of the Opera House, it created a mess, but that was a great sign of a full house!
 More poop = more patrons = more pressure for dancers = more reason to wish them well.
 And since it is bad luck to wish any performer, good luck, Merde seemed to be the next best thing.